idNoRD/ansible-listmonk/README.md

 # Ansible Role: Listmonk

 Ansible role to install and configure [Listmonk](https://listmonk.app)
-This role supports only Amazon Linux 2023, Fedora 37/38, or RHEL 8/9.
+This role is primarily intended for Amazon Linux 2023, but it should work on Fedora 37/38, RHEL/CentOS 8/9, Rocky Linux, and AlmaLinux, though testing on these platforms has not been done.

 ---